CGSbioinfo/Microarray/README.md

 This is where the functions for plotting all the graphs are stored.
 All the arguments to run the functions should be given in the driver script.
 All the control and data QC plots, as well as volcano and expression plots (using the group comparison results) are created using this script.

 #### data_engine.R
-This script holds the functions responsible for: reading in and loading the CEL files, transforming these using the GCCN-SST algorithm, excluding any samples specified in analysis_info.txt, applying RMA normalization and running the pairwise comparisons to give a list of regulated genes.
+This script holds the functions responsible for: reading in and loading the CEL files, transforming these using the GCCN-SST algorithm, excluding any samples specified in analysis_info.txt, applying RMA normalization, calculating batch effects and corrections and running the pairwise comparisons to give a list of regulated genes.
 The correct functions are called in the driver script, relating to the arguments given in the analyis info file.

 #### report_engine.R
 If a report needs to be generated, this script is run and should produce an HTML output of an Rmarkdown report and an Rmd file, detailing the analysis steps, QC, data plots and results tables.